 One of the most beautiful times of day to see Washington, DC is at night, when the monuments are all lit up amidst the night sky.

-I know, I know, I promised there wouldn’t be any monuments on this list, but seeing the monuments via the city’s main thoroughfares is a different thing altogether, and you can avoid the hoards of tourists by going at this time.
+I know, I know, I promised no monuments on this list, but seeing them lit along the city’s main thoroughfares is a different thing altogether, and going after dark lets you avoid the daytime crowds.

 One of my favorite places to visit at night is the area near the Washington Monument – here, you can see the monument itself as well as the WWII Memorial, the Lincoln Memorial, and the Capitol building all lit up.